-Cheesecake is an easy dessert to make low carb.
-All you need to do is replace the Graham cracker crust with a gluten free low carb flour such as almond flour and use a sugar free sweetener instead of the sugar.
-The rest of the ingredients are perfectly keto already!
+Cheesecake is an easy dessert to make keto-friendly.
+All you need to do is replace the Graham cracker crust with a low carb flour such as almond flour and use a sugar substitute instead of sugar.

-This is a wonderful keto friendly cake to serve to family and friends, whether they are following a low carb diet or not.
+This is a wonderful cake to serve to family and friends, whether they are following a low carb diet or not.
 My teenage children love it.
-And even though it looks impressive (I think!!), it's actually easy-peasy to assemble.

 Ingredients